buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 .. bb:cfg:: schedulers

-The :bb:cfg:`schedulers` configuration parameter gives a list of Scheduler instances, each of which causes builds to be started on a particular set of Builders.
+The :bb:cfg:`schedulers` configuration parameter gives a list of scheduler instances, each of which causes builds to be started on a particular set of Builders.
-The two basic Scheduler classes you are likely to start with are :class:`SingleBranchScheduler` and :class:`Periodic`, but you can write a customized subclass to implement more complicated build scheduling.
+The two basic scheduler classes you are likely to start with are :bb:sched:`SingleBranchScheduler` and :bb:sched:`Periodic`, but you can write a customized subclass to implement more complicated build scheduling.

 Scheduler arguments should always be specified by name (as keyword arguments), to allow for future expansion::